-Set your HomePod as your default speaker for Apple TV 4K.
+Set your HomePod as your default speaker for your Apple TV 4K.
 Here's how!

 How to set your HomePod as your default speaker on Apple TV

-Note: This feature is only available with the Apple TV 4K and the original HomePod.
-It doesn't work with the Apple TV HD or the HomePod mini.
+Note: This feature is only available with the Apple TV 4K.
+Changing default audio output does not work with the Apple TV HD or earlier Apple TV models.

 - Open Settings on your Apple TV.